danther98/Single_Cycle_Arm_Proc/README.md

    stored in all the registers (i.e., the architectural state) should be updated in such a way that the instruction can be considered to have correctly executed.

-  -The Verilog model given to you utilizes a Harvard architecture.
+  -The Verilog model given utilizes a Harvard architecture.
 The code is loaded through the DO
     file at the beginning of simulation.
-Please check the example code to understand how this works.